Nazi racial theories: Arabs

 In reality, the propaganda differed markedly to the discriminatory racial laws and threat of deportation Arab students in Germany were subjected to, along with statements by Nazis not intended for propaganda use in the Middle East, under the very Racial ministry Walter Gross headed, who had personally threatened the daughter of a German official for a romance with a Turk who were considered "Near Eastern" and Alien and caused a diplomatic incident with Turkey.
-During the 1940 Battle of France, Arab colonial troops of the French Army were often targeted for murder and other demeaning treatment, such as detailed by Hans Habe in his book, as well as other massacres committed, such as the SS "Totenkopf" Division's racially motivated killings of Moroccan Prisoners of War during the Sambre River-Cambrai fighting 3rd SS Panzer Division Totenkopf#Battle of France.
+During the 1940 Battle of France, Arab colonial troops of the French Army were often targeted for murder and other demeaning treatment, such as detailed by Hans Habe in his book, as well as other massacres committed, such as the SS "Totenkopf" Division's racially motivated killings of Moroccan prisoners of war during the Sambre River-Cambrai fighting 3rd SS Panzer Division Totenkopf#Battle of France.
 Fascist Italy and Nazi Germany's propaganda efforts were receptive in a minority of Arab and Islamic political and intellectual elites, but was not great enough to tip the scales of the war in North Africa in 1942.
-If Axis powers won the campaign, that minority would have likely been collaborators in a German occupation of Egypt and perhaps Palestine.
+If the Axis powers won the campaign, that minority would have likely been collaborators in a German occupation of Egypt and perhaps Palestine.

 Occasionally, a racial fanatic from the Rassenpolitisches Amt would publicly crusade against the miscegenation between Germans and Arabs (as they were Semites).
 If and when that happened, it caused problems for German diplomats and soldiers in their propaganda campaigns to convince Arabs and Muslims that Nazi Germany and the Axis Powers were their friends and natural allies against international communism, British colonialism and the "judenfrage".
 They demanded their officers to have discretion until they won the war.
 This being the case, the Foreign Office Archives indicate that, at the same time as Nazi radio broadcasts and pamphlets were being distributed by the North African corps proclaiming Germany's sympathy and support for Arab independence and freedom, the Nazi officials at the Rassenpolitisches Amt and various university officials were determined to prevent "foreign" (artfremder) students from Arab countries from continuing personal relationships with German women by withdrawing their permission to study at German universities.
 Fritz Grobba, the official in the Foreign Ministry who was responsible for liaison with the former Iraqi politician, Raschid Ali al-Gailani (pro-Axis), agreed that expelling Arab students during the war was also out of the question.
 Deportation would have to be to a neutral country where the students "would fall into the hands of hostile intelligence services".